-Kenny Rogers Remembers His Favorite Duet Partners
+Kenny Rogers Could Never Pick a Favorite Duet Partner

-"They wrote the song," the singer recalls.
+"They wrote the song," the singer recalled.
 "After about four days of singing it, I finally told Barry Gibb, ‘Barry, I don’t even like this song anymore.’
 He said, ‘You know what we need?
 Dolly Parton.'
 And Ken Kragen, who was my manager, said, ‘I just saw her downstairs.’

-"So he went downstairs and got her, and the minute she walked in, the song was different," Rogers continues.
+"So he went downstairs and got her, and the minute she walked in, the song was different," Rogers continued.
 "It’s like running a 100-yard dash: You run as fast as you think you can, but you put someone beside you who runs a little faster, and I promise you, you are going to run faster.
 And that’s what happened with that duet.
 But I have loved every duet."

-"I’ve sung with some of the most beautiful women: Kim Carnes, Dottie West, Sheena Easton, Dolly Parton -- and of course the lovely Ronnie Milsap," Rogers boasts.
+"I’ve sung with some of the most beautiful women: Kim Carnes, Dottie West, Sheena Easton, Dolly Parton -- and of course the lovely Ronnie Milsap," Rogers boasted.
 "It’s been a great career for me, and I’ve loved sharing it with other people."